realAlanVincent/explained/calculator.md

 ### 4. Conditional Logic
 The `if...else if...else` structure creates a decision tree for different mathematical operations.

-### 5. Allman Style Characteristics
-Notice these Allman style features:
-- Opening braces appear on their own line
-- The opening brace is aligned with the statement that begins the block
-- All code within a block is indented consistently
-- Closing braces align with the opening statement

 ## How the Calculator Works

 1. The user enters two numbers and an operator